Hi, i'm Natascha van Eijk

 From a young age i knew i wanted to make horses a way of life and living, but...................
 I started studying law!

 My passion for sharing knowledge about horses started in magazines and newspapers and blogs online.
-We all say: If i only knew than, what i know today, my first horse.......so it is important to share information, also en most of all the made mistakes!
+We all say: If i only knew than, what i know today, my first horse.......so it is important to share information, and most of all the mistakes we made during our lessons learned.

 So the interest in bit fitting started and within a month i had all kind of brands in store and the pioneering began.
 Not everything that distributers and manufacturers of bits tell you is correct, i can tell you that!
 But it also has to do with the riding style, the discipline you and your horse are competing in and the conformation and posture of your horse.